REPORT: Lane Kiffin's family members touring Baton Rouge amid LSU coaching search

 BATON ROUGE — A plane flew from Oxford, Miss., to Baton Rouge on Monday, reportedly carrying members of Ole Miss head coach Lane Kiffin's family for a tour of the city as LSU searches for a new head football coach.

-Reports from Oxford on Sunday say that Layla took a similar trip to Gainesville, Florida over the weekend.
+Reports from Oxford on Sunday say that Layla took a similar trip to Gainesville, Fla., over the weekend.

 WBRZ learned that the plane is owned by the MMR Group, a company whose CEO is former LSU linebacker James B. Rutland.
 The flight left Baton Rouge at 9:43 on Monday morning and landed in Oxford at 10:29 a.m.